On this page:

 If you suspect that your frequency cap settings are the cause of your campaign pacing behind, consider increasing its frequency gradually while monitoring both reach and performance.
 When user-level frequency caps are the cause of bid drop-offs, the campaign’s Campaign Bidding Insights report will log these drop-offs under the Optimization & Delivery category and Frequency Capping sub-category.

-Refer to Frequency Capping overview for more details on frequency capping, and review Manage a campaign's Optimization & Delivery settings to set up or adjust a campaign’s frequency-cap settings.
+Refer to Frequency capping overview for more details on frequency capping, and review Manage a campaign’s Optimization & Delivery settings to set or change a campaign’s frequency-cap settings.

 Frequency values